mndiayegithub/mini-projet-kubernetes/README.md

 ## Step 7 : Deploy all in one

-To automate the deployment of the application in any infrastructure, we can either copy paste all deployments in one YML file and launch it with :
+To automate the deployment of the application in any infrastructure, we can either copy paste all manifests in one YML file and launch it with :

 `kubectl create -f deploy-wordpress-app.yml`